-The management procedure can be viewed as a “static” or memory-lacking process, since it makes no reference to either past or future observations.
-Indeed, quotas are computed from the standing stock assessed directly in the field.
-The size-structure data are converted into age composition data through the slicing age-class method, which is the main input for the yield-per-recruit model of Thompson and Bell.
+A management procedure can be viewed as a “static” or memory-lacking process since it does not refer to either past or future observations.
+Indeed, annual quotas are computed from the standing stock assessed directly in the field.
+The size-structure data are converted into age composition data through the slicing age-class method, which is the primary input for the yield-per-recruit model of Thompson and Bell.
 This model assumes that age-classes are treated as a “pseudo-cohorts” without considering past recruitment to explain the current length- or age-composition.
-Also, the estimation of F0.1 has an implicit economic objective because it is computed from the yield-per-recruit curve, but F0.1 is implicitly a function of age at first catch; and hence, knife-edge selectivity (Deriso, 1987; Quinn and Deriso, 1999), which is probably adequate for the surf clam population.
+Also, the estimation of F0.1 has an implicit economic objective because it is computed from the yield-per-recruit curve, but F0.1 is implicitly a function of age at first catch and, hence, knife-edge selectivity (Deriso, 1987; Quinn and Deriso, 1999), which is probably adequate for the surf clam population.

 Nevertheless, although F0.1 is more conservative than Fmax, it is questionable considering the spawning potential ratio (Shepherd, 1982; Sissenwine and Shepherd, 1987).
-Indeed, the realized harvest rate associated to F0.1 was close to 25% in the management procedure and resulted to be excessive according to the surf clam population dynamics here used as an operating model.
-It is recommendable to apply a harvest rate of 15%, which could be enough to kept the reproductive potential of surf clam.
-Moreover, it is advisable to implement a harvest control rule in which the harvest rate decline when the spawning stock decline due to lower recruitment.
+Indeed, the realized harvest rate associated to F0.1 was close to 25% in the management procedure and resulted in being excessive according to the surf clam population dynamics here used as an operating model.
+It is advisable to apply a harvest rate of 15%, which may be enough to keep the reproductive potential of the surf clam population.
+Furthermore, it is advisable to implement a harvest control rule in which the harvest rate declines when the spawning stock declines due to lower recruitment.
 The ramp-like harvest control rule could be more effective for a rapid recovery of the spawning biomass, dampening the probability of unobserved or lower recruitments in the future.
-The harvest control rule that reduce the exploitation as the stock decline add resilience against environmental variability and eventually climate-change (e.g. Merino et al., 2017).
+Reducing exploitation as the stock declines results in added resilience against environmental variability and, eventually, climate change (e.g., Merino et al., 2017).

-In general, the previously described “static” or “memory-lacking” procedure management is applied in almost all of the management areas (AMEBR) in Chile, as documented in the management and exploitation plan of each target species (Gallardo et al., 2011).
-Our results revealed that recruitment did not occur annually or even periodically in the analysis of the observed length-frequency data, evidencing that recruitment is varying.
-There was a separation of 3 or more years between years with high recruitment that could be considered successful or partially incorporated to the stock.
-The landing records in another areas showed that exploitation could be unsustainable when the harvest rate intensity is not controlled.
-This behavior is common in surf clam M. donacium populations located in other latitudes off Chile (e.g. Aburto and Stotz, 2013), as well as for other surf clam species (Weinberg, 1999; Laudien et al., 2003; Fiori and Morsán, 2004; Ripley and Caswell, 2006; Herrmann et al., 2011).
+In general, the above described “static” or “memory-lacking” procedure management is applied to almost all of the management areas (AMEBR) in Chile, as documented in the management and exploitation plan for each target species (Gallardo et al., 2011).
+Our analyses revealed that surf clam recruitment does not occur annually, or even periodically, with a separation of 3 or more years between high recruitment episodes.
+The landing records from other areas where surf clam populations were depleted in previous decades show that exploitation could be unsustainable when the harvest rate intensity is not controlled.
+This behavior is typical in the exploitation of surf clam M. donacium along the Chilean coast (e.g., Aburto and Stotz, 2013), as well as for other surf clam species (Weinberg, 1999; Laudien et al., 2003; Fiori and Morsán, 2004; Ripley and Caswell, 2006; Herrmann et al., 2011).